groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/emailoptions/datetimeformat/_index.md

 ---
 title: DateTimeFormat
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Time Format can be include TimeZone for example MM d yyyy HHmm tt if not set  current system format is used
+description: Time Format can be include TimeZone.
+For example MM d yyyy HHmm tt if not set  current system format is used
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/emailoptions/datetimeformat/
 ---
 ## EmailOptions.DateTimeFormat property

-Time Format (can be include TimeZone) for example: 'MM d yyyy HH:mm tt', if not set - current system format is used
+Time Format (can be include TimeZone).
+For example: 'MM d yyyy HH:mm tt', if not set - current system format is used

 ```csharp
 public string DateTimeFormat { get; set; }
 ```

+### Remarks

+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/render-email-messages/#specify-the-date-and-time-format-and-change-the-time-zone).

 ### See Also